 - Call for a time-out.
 When the stress of work, family, and just life, in general, gets to be too much, there can be a tendency to swing in the other direction and let everything fall by the wayside.
 This is the point where you need to take a step back and focus on yourself – even if it’s only for a few minutes.

 - Try to meditate.
 People who meditate regularly are also less likely to feel lonely or depressed and are less likely to abuse drugs.
+This being said, people are starting to use various CBD or other cannabis-derived medications from somewhere like https://area52.com/ or a similar online store, to further improve the time they spend meditating as they feel it can help them address deeper issues that they might otherwise not tap into.
 You don’t have to give up your hectic lifestyle to start meditating.
 Even a few minutes a day can have a major impact on your stress levels and overall well-being.

 While you don’t always have control over the events that trigger your stress, you do have the power to change how you react to them.
 Taking time to find ways to reduce stress and unwind is what keeps us sane.